Switzerland and Germany maintain close relations in all areas, providing a broad and solid foundation on which to build

 Political relations between Switzerland and Germany have traditionally been good.
 They are based on a comprehensive set of over 200 agreements.
 At the national level numerous meetings are held each year between ministers and high-ranking officials.
 They are supplemented with annual meetings between the presidents and relevant ministries of German-speaking states.
 Since 2003 contact has been institutionalised between the Swiss Federal Assembly (Delegation for relations with the German Bundestag) and the German Bundestag (German-Swiss Parliamentary Friendship Group of the German Bundestag).

 On 1 January 2014 the bilateral agreement on cross-border supervisory cooperation entered into force, facilitating market access for Swiss financial institutions in Germany.
 Since July 2015 Swiss banks wishing to provide cross-border financial services in Germany have been able to request simplified exemption from the German Federal Financial Supervisory Authority (BaFin).

 Germany is a key partner in the energy sector, especially in the areas of innovative technologies and energy efficiency, where closer cooperation is sought.

 Improving cross-border, regional transport links and the connection of the German rail network to the New Rail Link through the Alps (NRLA) are matters of importance in bilateral relations.

-Cross-border cooperation is primarily the responsibility of the cantons and is especially close in the regions of the Upper Rhine (Basel) and Lake Constance.
-At least 61,500 German cross-border commuters were employed in Switzerland at the end of 2016.
+Cross-border cooperation is primarily the responsibility of the cantons and is especially close in the regions of the Upper Rhine (Basel region) and Lake Constance.
+Some 61,500 German cross-border commuters were employed in Switzerland at the end of 2016.

-Over 302,000 German nationals were living in Switzerland in 2015, making them the second largest group of foreign residents after Italian nationals.
+Over 303,000 German nationals were living in Switzerland in 2016, making Germans the second largest foreign community, after Italians.

-Total Swiss direct investment in Germany amounted to CHF 38.2 billion at the end of 2015.
-Swiss companies employ approximately 380,500 people in Germany.
+Total Swiss direct investments in Germany amounted to CHF 38.2 billion at the end of 2015.
+Swiss companies employ approximately 380,000 people in Germany.
 The geographic focus of Swiss direct investment is in southern Germany (Baden-Württemberg and Bavaria) and in North Rhine-Westphalia.

-Total German direct investment in Switzerland amounted to CHF 32.9 billion at the end of 2015.
-German companies employ over 121'000 people in Switzerland.
+Total German direct investments in Switzerland amounted to CHF 32.9 billion at the end of 2015.
+German companies employ over 121,000 people in Switzerland.

 Cooperation in education, research and innovation